Do you want to move, but due to rising housing prices, you don’t have enough money for your dream home?

 Inspection of the current condition and reconstruction plan

 Every renovation should start with fully checking the property’s current condition.
-It will help you find out which parts of the building can continue to be used and which need renovating.
+It will help you find out which parts of the building can continue to be used and which need renovation.

-For example, older homes usually require electrical wiring changing.
-Copper wiring, which is more commonly used today is installed in the home instead of aluminium wiring.
+For example, older homes usually require electrical wiring changes.
+Copper wiring, which is more commonly used today, is installed in the home instead of aluminium wiring.
 Waste, water or gas pipes may also need replacing.

 Firstly, you have to move out and protect your furniture and appliances